Important Notice

 What we don't know yet: How many shares your investment converts to.
 This happens in the final step.

-Step 4: Get a 150% Multiplier When We Raise Money
+Step 4: Get an Illustrative 120% Multiplier When We Raise Money

 Next, we raise our first priced funding round.
-This is when we take your total wage reinvestment up until that point and multiply it by 150% - the bonus rewards you for joining early and taking risk.
+This is when we take your total wage reinvestment up until that point and multiply it by up to 120% (as an illustrative example) - the bonus rewards you for joining early and taking risk.

 "First priced funding round": means the first time investors give the company an official valuation.
 This is different from earlier "seed" rounds where investors might just say "we'll invest $500K and figure out the valuation later."
 The priced round is when your equity credit actually converts to actual ownership percentages.